 Our compensation philosophy is consistent with and supportive of our long-term goals.
-We aspire to be the premier lighting solutions company capable of consistently delivering long-term upper-quartile financial performance.
-We define upper-quartile performance using specific metrics, including:
+We aspire to be the premier lighting and building management solutions company capable of consistently delivering long-term upper-quartile financial performance.
+We define upper-quartile performance measuring year-over-year improvement for specific metrics, including:

-- Annual growth in earnings per share of 15% or greater; - Operating profit margin in the mid-teens or higher; - Return on stockholders' equity of 20% or better; and - · Generation of cash flow from operations less capital expenditures in excess of net income.
+- Annual growth in earnings per share of 15% or greater; - · Operating profit margin in the mid-teens or higher; - · Return on stockholders' equity of 20% or better; and - Generation of cash flow from operations less capital expenditures in excess of net income.